atuline/FastLED-Demos/README.md

 Introducing two new display demos for Arduino and FastLED.

 **notamesh** – Introduces the ability to synchronize and delay display sequences across multiple Arduino microcontrollers via IR control.
-**notasound** – Adds sound reactive capability and display sequences to the notamesh framework.

 **Q. What is this ‘mesh’ all about?**